 1) Per-Machine DRF: The first variant we consider, called per-machine DRF, applies DRF to each machine separately, on which only users that can run tasks are considered.
 This policy has been analyzed in the following two simple scenarios.
-(1) When tasks do not have constraints and can run on any machines, per-machine DRF violates Pareto optimality with poor utilization [8], [30].
-(2) When sharing is limited to one resource type, per-machine DRF reduces to independent allocation studied in [11] and is shown to violate sharing incentive disqualifies per-machine DRF from further consideration.
+(1) When tasks do not have constraints and can run on any machines, per-machine DRF violates Pareto optimality with poor utilization [8], [29].
+(2) When sharing is limited to one resource type, per-machine DRF reduces to independent allocation studied in [11] and is shown to violate sharing incentive.
+The lack of Pareto optimality and sharing incentive disqualifies per-machine DRF from further consideration.